Mordil/UAT-GAM205/README.md

 Each week added new features and marked the project's overall weekly milestone.

+> :exclamation: As part of my [UAT GPE-338 "Advanced Gameplay Programming"](https://github.com/mordil/uat-gpe338) course, I refactored several sections of this game to use concepts taught in the course.
+These changes can be seen on the [`#refactor-tanks`](https://github.com/mordil/uat-gam205/tree/refactor-tanks) branch.

 ## Course Description

 This course was modeled after Unity's [Tank!
 Tutorial](https://unity3d.com/learn/tutorials/projects/tanks-tutorial), with additional features such as AI + Pathfinding, split-screen multiplayer, and more.